0x171-0/iot-device-simulator/README.md

 #### **Device Type State Format Settings**

-There are 2 category of type 'value' and 'reference'. 'value' type is the base case of the column, and the reference type is combination of the base case.
-Please see the examples as below.
+There are two categories of type 'value' and 'reference'. 'value' type is the base case of the column, and the reference type is the combination of the base case.
+Please see the examples below.

 _ps: If you want to test or simply generate dummy data from the format can use the '**generateDataFromFormat**' function_